vfarcic/devops24/manuscript/06-jenkins-setup.md

     rollout status deployment jenkins
 ```

-The latter command will wit until `jenkins` Deployment rolls out.
+The latter command will wait until `jenkins` Deployment rolls out.
 Its output is as follows.

 ```
 Waiting for rollout to finish: 0 of 1 updated replicas are available...